jslefche/sem_book/docs/04-Coefficients.md

   $$b = \beta*\left( \frac{sd_x}{sd_y} \right)$$

-Thus lending this standardization its name.
-This coefficient has the interpretation that, for a 1 standard deviation change in $x$, we expect a $b$ unit standard deviation change in $y$.
+This coefficient has the following interpretation: for a 1 standard deviation change in $x$, we expect a $b$ unit standard deviation change in $y$.

 This standardization can also be achieved by *Z*-transforming the raw data, in which case $b$ is already the (partial) correlation between $x$ and $y$.